The Opioid Crisis: How Did We End Up Here?

 Why it Matters:

-To address our opioid crisis, we will first need to find non-pharmacological solutions to our chronic pain epidemic.
-Over the past few years, major healthcare agencies such as the Centers for Disease Control (CDC) and Food and Drug Administration (FDA) have recognized that non-pharmacological approaches should be the first line of care for the management of chronic pain.
+Over the past few years, major healthcare agencies have recognized that non-pharmacological approaches should be the first line of care to manage chronic pain.

 Opiates vs. Opioids: What’s the Difference?